rajnathsah/rajnathsah.github.io/_posts/2019-11-27-shell-script-linux-command.md

   * ps -ef
   List all running processes on system in full format.
 * **scp** - Copies files between servers in secure way.
+  * scp username@from_host:file.txt /local/directory/
+  Copy file from a remote host to local host.
+  * scp file.txt username@to_host:/remote/directory/
+  Copy file from local host to a remote host.
+  * scp -r username@from_host:/remote/directory/  /local/directory/
+  Copy directory from a remote host to local host.
+  * scp -r /local/directory/ username@to_host:/remote/directory/
+  Copy directory from local host to a remote host.
+  * scp username@from_host:/remote/directory/file.txt username@to_host:/remote/directory/
+  Copy file from remote host to remote host
 * **grep** - Searches text in file or text
 * **chown** - Change the owner
 * **df** - Displays the amount of available disck space for file system